WE ARE EXCITED TO WELCOME YOU TO KUNDALINI YOGA AND MEDITATION !

 WHAT CAN I EXPECT IN A KUNDALINI YOGA CLASS?

 Each Kundalini Yoga class follows a similar structure designed for optimal results physically, mentally and emotionally.
 All Kundalini classes begin with a time for centering.
 The teacher leads the class in the mantra, “Ong Namo, Guru Dev Namo.”
 This mantra means, “I call upon my own inner guidance, the teacher within me.”
 Students may chant or listen, as they like.
 Then, the class is led in 10-20 minutes of warm-up exercises, which prepare the body for the yoga set (kriya) that follows.
 Each yoga set involves physical postures (asana), breath work (pranayama) and meditative focus.
 Yoga is followed by a long, deep relaxation (8 -11 minutes), that allows time for regeneration, stress release, and peace.
 Afterwards, a meditation is practiced, usually for 3 – 11 minutes.
 Each class closes with a song in which students can singalong or listen.
-The words to this song (an old Irish blessing) are “May the long time sun shine upon you, all love surround you, and the pure light within you guide your way on.”
+The words to this song (an old Irish blessing) are “May the long time sun shine upon you, all love surround you, and the pure light within you guide your way on” so we may extend a love and peace out to the world.

 SHOULD I EAT BEFORE CLASS?